ziggleton/2WayTodoList/README.md

 # 2WayTodoList
 Full stack todo list

-# istructions  on how to run the app
+# instructions  on how to run the app

 - clone the master repo
 - ensure that you have docker installed on you machine